MaxHalford/bike-sharing-history/README.md

 print(f"Wrote {rows:,} rows to {OUTPUT}")
 ```

 Run it with `uv run --with 'duckdb>=1.4' export.py`.

-The only synthetic observation timestamp is `committed_at_utc`; all provider timestamps selected in `FIELDS` remain untouched.
+Some details are important when interpreting the history:

-Station names are descriptive labels, not stable identifiers.
+- Station names are descriptive labels, not stable identifiers.
 Prefer the provider's `station_id` (or JCDecaux `number`) within each snapshot, while retaining `external_id`, `short_name`, `name`, and coordinates as time-varying attributes.
 Providers can still reassign identifiers, so long-running identity resolution should preserve the effective time of every mapping rather than assuming that any one field is permanent.

-Three details are important when interpreting the history:

 - In the legacy history, a missing file change is ambiguous: Git cannot distinguish a failed fetch from a successful fetch whose output was identical.
 New scrapes record each system's result, retry count, and UTC request window under `data/scrapes/`; exports include successful unchanged polls and exclude recorded failures.
 - New branch-native scrapes timestamp each city commit using that city's latest request-completion time.
 This avoids assigning every city the timestamp of one later, workflow-wide commit.
-- GBFS `last_updated` cannot be recovered from the legacy history because the scraper stored the station arrays but discarded the feed-level metadata.
+- GBFS `last_updated` cannot be recovered from the legacy history because the scraper stored the station arrays but discarded the feed-level metadata -- sorry for that.
 Station-level `last_reported` was retained.
 New snapshots preserve feed metadata too.
 For legacy data, `committed_at_utc` is the best available observation timestamp.

 ## Citation